TheophileMt92/theophile-mouton/portfolio.md

         <template id="project8-template">
     <div class="project-container">
         <div class="project-description">
-            <p>I was hired by Dr. Catalina Pimiento from the University of Zurich to compile and analyze global fishing effort datasets for a research project.</p>
+            <p>I was hired by <a href="https://www.catalinapimiento.com/" target="_blank">Dr. Catalina Pimiento</a> from the University of Zurich to compile and analyze global fishing effort datasets for a research project.</p>
             </div>
             <div class="project-description">
              <p> For this, I used Global Fishing Watch’s latest datasets of fishing hours from Automatic Identification System (AIS) detections and fishing vessel detections from Sentinel-1 Synthetic Aperture Radar (SAR) imagery processing.
 These databases include dozens to hundreds of millions of records and are the best datasets for estimating fishing effort globally.</p>